krisograbek/openai-chatbot-course/README.md

 - Optimize responses using tokens and LLM parameters.

 ## File Descriptions
+Inside, you'll find 3 notebooks and 3 Python scripts with OpenAI API and Streamlit.

+### Notebooks
+- **[openai-api-tutorial.ipynb](./openai-api-tutorial.ipynb)**: A beginner-friendly notebook that guides users through interacting with the OpenAI API, including generating responses and streaming output.
 - **[api-tutorial-new.ipynb](./api-tutorial-new.ipynb)**: A Jupyter notebook demonstrating how to interact with the OpenAI API, including making API requests and processing responses.
+- **[token-tutorial.ipynb](./token-tutorial.ipynb)**: A tutorial notebook explaining how tokens work in OpenAI models, including how to count tokens and use tokenizers.

+### Python Scripts
-- **[basic-st-app.py](./basic-st-app.py)**: The main Streamlit app file for running the GPT-4 powered chatbot with a simple and interactive user interface.
+- **[basic-st-app.py](./basic-st-app.py)**: The simplest Streamlit app file for running calling OpenAI API using Streamlits basic elements.
+- **[simplest_chatbot.py](./simplest_chatbot.py)**: A minimal example of a chatbot implementation using the OpenAI API and Streamlit.
+You'll do OpenAI API calls but the chatbot itself won't work as expected.
 - **[chatbot.py](./chatbot.py)**: Core chatbot logic, using the OpenAI API to generate responses and stream real-time output back to the user.

-- **[openai-api-tutorial.ipynb](./openai-api-tutorial.ipynb)**: A beginner-friendly notebook that guides users through interacting with the OpenAI API, including generating responses and streaming output.

-- **[simplest_chatbot.py](./simplest_chatbot.py)**: A minimal example of a chatbot implementation using the OpenAI API, without any additional UI or advanced features.

-- **[token-tutorial.ipynb](./token-tutorial.ipynb)**: A tutorial notebook explaining how tokens work in OpenAI models, including how to count tokens and use tokenizers.

 ## Prerequisites